RohitDhatrak/personal-website/content/blog/time-space-complexity/index.md

 }
 ```

-In this algorithm, the amount of data to work on can be reduced by half with each iteration.
+In this algorithm, the amount of data we have to work with is reduced by half with each iteration.

 <math><mfrac><mi>n</mi><mi>2</mi></mfrac></math>, <math><mfrac><mi>n</mi><mi>4</mi></mfrac></math>, <math><mfrac><mi>n</mi><mi>8</mi></mfrac></math> ...